Impa10r/lnpos/README.md

 ![LNPOS](logo.png)

 # Lightning Network Point of Sale
-A web app which allows small businesses to easily accept LN Bitcoin payments as deposits to Bitfinex account with immediate conversion to fiat (this is optional).
+A web app that allows small businesses to easily accept LN Bitcoin payments as deposits to Bitfinex account with immediate conversion to fiat (this is optional).
 The value proposition is: zero cost, zero market risk and 1% to 3% savings compared to credit card processors.

 ## Try it out!
 Wherever you are you can start using the [LNPOS.me](https://lnpos.me) for your business right away without installation.
 Or join the project as an affiliate to earn trading fee rebates from the businesses that you introduce.